 Marketing coaching for early-career arts and culture professionals

-Larger arts and culture organizations can often afford experienced marketing staff.
-For smaller organizations, especially now, that's rarely an option.
+Large arts and culture organizations can often afford experienced marketing staff.
+For everybody else, especially now, that's rarely an option.
 Funding is harder to come by.
 Audiences have more choices than ever.
 So they hire someone earlier in their career, someone with energy, potential, and a genuine desire to do good work, and then wait for results that the situation was never set up to produce.

 The person in the role feels like nothing they do is ever right.
 Leadership grows frustrated that marketing isn't performing.
 Everyone wants the organization to succeed.
 But wanting it isn't the same as doing the things that make it possible.
 And while everyone tries to figure out who's to blame, the mission suffers.